 Additionally, Cardano has separate addresses for spending and staking, which means holders can keep their ADA in a wallet even if they stake it.
 Also, there are no fixed terms for Cardano staking.
 So, holders can withdraw their ADA at any point.

 The Cardano network relies on staking pools because if the network allowed individual nodes to gain rewards without joining or creating a stake pool, the network would not have enough node operators to build a successful network.

 Joining A Pool

 Lastly, ADA holders who stake their funds receive their rewards automatically.
-This means that they can keep their original stake with the added rewards and earn even more ADA.
+This means they can keep their original stake with the added rewards and earn even more ADA.